build-trust/ockam-documentation/guides/examples/abac.md

 We also have to consider how credentials are issued to a large number of application entities.
 Ockam offers several pluggable enrollment protocols.
-Once simple option is to use one-time-use enrollment tokens.
+Once simple option is to use one-time-use enrollment tickets.
 This is a great option to enroll large fleets of applications, service, or devices.
 It is also easy to use with automated provisioning scripts and tools.

 <figure><img src="../../.gitbook/assets/diagrams.003.jpeg" alt=""><figcaption><p>Please click the diagram to see a bigger version.</p></figcaption></figure>